Tiryns

 TIRYNS - Distance from Ermioni: 81 kms/1.2 hours

-The Acropolis of Tiryns (Tiryntha) is a Mycenaean site just 4 kms North of Nafplio and 8 kms from Argos.
-It is built on a rocky height and in ancient times was a hill fortress, with occupation dating back several thousand of years.
-It reached its height between 1400 and 1200 BC.
-The most notable features of Tiryns were its palace, galleries (below left), tunnels and especially its giant Cyclopean walls which gave the city its Homeric epithet of 'mighty walled Tiryns'.
+Tiryns (Tiryntha) is a Mycenaean site 3.5 kms North of Nafplio and 7.5 kms from Argos.
+It was built on a rocky height and in ancient times was a hill fortress, with occupation dating back several thousand of years.
+It reached its height between 1400 and 1200 BC before the Trojan War.
+The most notable features of Tiryns were its palace, galleries, tunnels and especially its giant Cyclopean walls which gave the city its Homeric epithet of 'mighty walled Tiryns'.
 The walls of ancient Tiryns were said to be "Cyclopean" because they could only have been put in place by giants like the Cyclops, or a hero like Heracles.
 In ancient times, the city was linked to the myths surrounding Heracles, some sources gave it as his birthplace.
-Mythological sources suggest that Tiryns was fortified two generations before Mycenae, a fact that has now been confirmed by recent excavations.
+Mythological sources suggest that Tiryns was fortified two generations before Mycenae, a fact that has been confirmed by recent archaeological excavations.

 As a visitor to Tiryns today, you will be impressed by the mythical Cyclopean walls, the galleries, as well as the palace with its main rooms and antechamber, which are all decorated with frescoes.
 There are great views of the surrounding countyside from the upper acropolis, including the Palamidi fortress of Nafplio and Larissa Castle of Argos.
 Tiryns was sited along the Greek Bronze Age highway from Mycenae and Argos to the North, to Epidavros and Troezen to the East, leading down to Hermione in the South-East.
-There is a Mycenaean tholos tomb, an acropolis fortress and three stone corbel bridges that one can see today along this ancient Mycenaean highway, particulary near the present village of Arcadiko, at Kazarma (Ancient Lassa).
-The modern country road from Tiryns and Nafplio to Ligourio and Epidavros still runs alongside this ancient highway called the 'Mycenaean Route'.
+There is a Mycenaean tholos tomb, an acropolis fortress and three stone corbel bridges that one can see today along this ancient Mycenaean military highway, particulary near the present village of Arcadiko, at Kazarma (Ancient Lassa).
+The modern country road from Tiryns and Nafplio to Ligourio and Epidavros still runs alongside this ancient highway called the 'Mycenaean Route' which you can walk along today.

 How to get from Ermioni to Tiryns:

 Travel to Nafplio first, then turn right at the crossroad junction and follow the main road to Argos.
-Tiryns is situated about 4 kms along, on the right side of this main road.
+Tiryns is situated about 3.5kms along, on the right side of this main road.
 The car-park, gift shop and entrance to the site are located at the far Northern side of the citadel.
 The site is open daily, apart from public holidays, from 08:00 - 15:00 during the Winter, and 08:00 - 20:00 May to August.
 Admission: 4 Euros.
+Tel: +30 27520 22657

 If you are driving directly to Tiryns, there is a new road that eliminates the heavy traffic and chaos at the crossroads junction in the centre of Nafplio.
 Before you reach the busy junction, turn right at the traffic lights and continue straight on for approximately 400 metres, until you turn right again at the second set of traffic lights.
 This brings you onto the main road towards Tiryns and Argos.